-- SVI currently owns 213 locations with over 11.8 million sq ft of rentable storage space (103,825 units) on over 690 acres across Canada with over 1.5 million sq ft of expansion potential within these locations - SVI's largest shareholder is Access Self Storage Inc. (36.66%), one of the largest storage owners in Canada with 25 locations across the country - SVI is the largest publicly listed Canadian storage business and is the fastest growing storage company in Canada - Implemented Dividend Policy, DRIP and NCIB in 2016 included in the S&P/TSX Canadian Dividend Aristocrats Index in January 2024 - Growth in Revenue, NOI and AFFO (per share) of 10.3%, 10.0% and 7.6% in fiscal 2023
+- SVI currently owns 221 locations with over 12.6 million sq ft of rentable storage space (109,480 units) on over 725 acres across Canada with over 1.5 million sq ft of expansion potential within these locations - SVI's largest shareholder is Access Self Storage Inc. (37.51%), one of the largest storage owners in Canada with over 25 locations across the country - SVI is the largest publicly listed Canadian storage business and is the fastest growing storage company in Canada - Implemented Dividend Policy, DRIP and NCIB in 2016 included in the S&P/TSX Canadian Dividend Aristocrats Index in January 2024 - Growth in Revenue, NOI and AFFO (per share) of 5.5%, 4.1% and 4.4% in fiscal 2024

-- A growing, unique combination of value and growth, cash flowing business, requiring minimal capital expenditures while providing strong FFO - Over \$2.19B in accretive acquisitions since April 2015. \$913M in transactions announced and/or completed in the last 5 years \$59M announced to date in 2024, closed \$94.6M in 2023, \$241.1M in 2022, \$270.2 in 2021 and \$231.3M in 2020. - Over 1.5 million sqft of expansion opportunities at existing locations (10% growth on current portfolio) with 50,000 sqft expected to be completed in 2024.
-In addition, we have another 450,000 rentable sqft of expansion projects in the entitlement and permitting stage - Significant barriers to entry (increasing development charges and zoning challenges and timelines) - A dominant position and platform in the Canadian storage market - Management team in place as of April 28, 2015, led by executive team of Steven Scott, and Iqbal Khan, focusing on acquisitions, organic expansion and growing cash flow - Stock price has increased over 1,066% since January 2015 - Management has over 200 years of combined experience in the storage industry
+- A growing, unique combination of value and growth, cash flowing business, requiring minimal capital expenditures while providing strong FFO - Over \$2.40B in accretive acquisitions since April 2015.
+Over \$1.04B in transactions announced and/or completed in the last 5 years \$215.0M closed in 2024, \$94.6M in 2023, \$241.1M in 2022, \$270.2 in 2021 and \$231.3M in 2020. - Over 1.5 million sqft of expansion opportunities at existing locations with 110,000 sqft completed in 2024.
+In addition, we have another 500,000 rentable sqft of expansion projects in the entitlement and permitting stage - Significant barriers to entry (increasing development charges and zoning challenges and timelines) - A dominant position and platform in the Canadian storage market - Management team in place as of April 28, 2015, led by executive team of Steven Scott, and Iqbal Khan, focusing on acquisitions, organic expansion and growing cash flow - Stock price has increased over 793% since January 2015 - Management has over 200 years of combined experience in the storage industry